-The Group's financial assets includes "financial assets at fair value through profit or loss", "financial assets available for sale", "loan to an associate", "trade receivables", "cash and cash equivalents" and "derivative financial instruments" whereas the Group's financial liabilities includes "interest bearing loans" and "trade and other payables".
+The Group's financial assets includes "financial assets at fair value through profit or loss", "financial assets available for sale", "loan to an associate", "trade receivables", "other current assets", "bank balances, cash and deposits" and "derivative financial instruments" whereas the Group's financial liabilities includes "interest bearing loans" and "trade and other payables".
 The Group determines the classification of its financial assets and liabilities at initial recognition.